Paul Heaton at Resorts World Arena Birmingham 8.12.2022 with Billy Bragg supporting

 When they split in 1988, The Beautiful South was born.
 I found myself buying most of their albums – hard not to like their great vocals and easy-going melodic pop songs, with two male vocalists including Paul Heaton (and Dave Hemingway, drummer in The Housemartins) and a succession of female vocalists.
 The first of those, on albums 1-3, was Briana Corrigan, after which Jacqui Abbott took over.
 (Briana was going out with one of my work mates in Coventry back then and they married later.)

 Surprisingly though I didn’t see The Beautiful South until November 1995, coincidentally at the NEC Birmingham where tonight’s gig is (under its new name).
 I bought a ticket last minute as I was single at the time and a bit bored.
-The Only Ones were supporting.
-One of the Beautiful South fell off the back of the stage and injured his arm after the main set and so they dispensed with any encore.
+One of the Beautiful South fell off the back of the stage and injured his arm near the end.

 Then in July 1997 I saw them at a Crystal Palace athletics stadium with Texas, Teenage Fanclub and Gabrielle.
 It was standing, hot and I remember being a long way back.
 The band packed up eventually in 2007.